I'm the Villainess, So I'm Taming the Final Boss: Characters

 Claude is the oldest son of the current Emperor.
-The original heir to the throne, Claude excelled in every aspect of his education, but was disinherited when he displayed vast magical powers early in his childhood, as they revealed his half-demon status.
-He was eventually banished to an abandoned castle in an outlying region.
-His powers made demons flock to Claude, who extended his protection over them and grew to become ruler of demonkind.
-He was the final boss in the original game, destined to succumb to his demonic side and transform into a full demon monster, killing Aileen off-screen before dying at the hands of the Holy Sword Maiden.
+The original heir to the throne, Claude was disinherited when he displayed magical powers early in his childhood, as they revealed his half-demon status.
+Claude grew to become ruler of demonkind.
+He was the final boss in the original game, destined to succumb to his demonic side, killing Aileen off-screen before dying at the hands of the Holy Sword Maiden.
+He is an intelligent and capable ruler.
+He slowly becomes more open as a result of his interactions with Aileen.

-Although stoic and distant to most, Claude cares deeply for all of his subjects, always trying his best to improve the lives of his citizens and preserving the non-aggression pact between humans and demons.
-He is an intelligent and capable ruler, easily outmaneuvering his half-brother in political matters.
-Because he was ostracized by them after his demonic nature manifested, he is mistrusting of most humans, with an exception made for his loyal aide Keith.
-He slowly becomes more open as a result of his interactions with Aileen, whose presence begins to fluster him, much to his servants' amusement.
-His mood affects the local weather: when he is upset or angry, storms break out and nearby plants wither.